sequentech/ballot-box/README.md

     ./admin.py dump_pks 50

-encrypt votes (you need an votes.json file to do this)
+encrypt votes (normally only used for testing; you need an votes.json file to do this)

     ./admin.py encrypt 50